-MACC 600 Orientation Workshop 0 credit MACC 603 Financial Accounting for Income Taxes 3 credits MACC 640 Accounting Research and Practice 2 credits MACC 641 Financial Statement Analysis 3 credits MACC 661 Professional Writing Workshop 1 credits MACC 663 Accounting Theory 3 credits MACC 664 Professional Ethics 2 credits MACC 665 Audit Research and Practice 3 credits MACC 669 Integrating U.S. GAAP and IFRS 3 credits MACC 672 Law and Regulation One of the following two courses 3 credits 3 credits MACC C70 Freed and Freezesia Freeze
+MACC 600 Orientation Workshop 0 credit MACC 603 Financial Accounting for Income Taxes 3 credits MACC 640 Accounting Research and Practice 2 credits MACC 641 Financial Statement Analysis 3 credits MACC 661 Professional Writing Workshop 1 credits MACC 663 Accounting Theory 3 credits MACC 664 Professional Ethics 2 credits MACC 665 Audit Research and Practice 3 credits MACC 669 Integrating U.S. GAAP and IFRS 3 credits MACC 672 Law and Regulation 3 credits

+One of the following two courses 3 credits

 MACC 670 Fraud and Forensic Exam

 MACC 671 Forensic Accounting Lab

 Electives 5 credits

 Electives must be approved by the graduate advisor

-MACC 560 - Intermediate Accounting I

-An intensive study of financial accounting theory and practice.
-Topics include recognition, measurement, and reporting and assets, liabilities, corporate equity, revenues and expenses; preparation and analysis of the principal financial statements.
-Fall and Summer.

-Pre-requisites: ACCT 261 or ACCT 263 or MBUS 560

-MACC 561 - Intermediate Accounting II credits: 3

-Continuation of MACC 560.
+MACC 561 - Intermediate Accounting II Continuation of MACC 560.
 Spring and Summer.
+Restrictions: Must be in the following College(s): School of Business Prerequisite: MACC 560 credits: 3

 MACC 563 - Cost Accounting credits: 3

-An examination of the mechanics and application of accounting principles and concepts for planning, control, and decision making.
-Topics include cost behavior, job, process, and standard cost systems; budgeting and control; and activity-based costing.
-Fall and Summer.
+An examination of the mechanics and application of accounting planning, control, and decision making.
+Topics include cost behaviors systems; budgeting and control; and activity-based costing.
+Restrictions: Must be in the following College(s): principles and concepts for vior, job, process, and standard

+School of Business

-Pre-requisites: ACCT 261 or ACCT 263 or MBUS 560
+Prerequisite: MBUS 560

-MACC 564 - Auditing credits: 3

-A study of auditing concepts and practices.
-Includes audit planning and procedures, EDP auditing, statistical sampling, ethical considerations, and report writing.
-Fall.
+MACC 564 - Auditing A study of auditing concepts and practices.
+Includes audit planni auditing, statistical sampling, ethical considerations, and report v o 1 i

+Restrictions:

+Must be in the following College(s):

+School of Business

-MACC 565 - Federal Taxation credits: 3
+Prerequisite: MBUS 561 MACC 565 - Federal Taxation credits: 3

-Fundamentals of federal taxation with emphasis on individual taxation and tax planning.
-Topics include income, deductions, losses, and credits in addition to capital asset and other property transactions.
+Fundamentals of federal taxation with emphasis on individual ta include income, deductions, losses, and credits in addition to cap transactions.
 Spring.
+Restrictions: xation and tax planning.
+Topics

+Must be in the following College(s):

+School of Business

 MACC 590 - Independent Study credits: 0-3

+Restrictions: Must be in the following College(s): School of Business

-MACC 600 - Orientation credit: 0
+MACC 600 - Orientation credits: 0

-This zero credit Orientation is held one evening per semester just prior to the start of classes.
-It must be taken during the student's first semester in either the Master of Accountancy or Master of Business Administration programs.
-Topics include an orientation to the Graduate School of Business programs, University facilities available to students, team-building, communications, and case analysis.
+This zero credit Orientation is held one evening per semester jus must be taken during the student's first semester in either the N Master of Business Administration programs.
+Topics include an o laster of Accountancy or

+credits: 1-2 Restrictions: credits: 3 This course provides an overview of the use of financial statement information in business communications, and case analysis.
 Fall, Spring, and Summer.
+Equivalent(s): MBUS 600, MTAX 600

+Must not be the following: